-The Best Business Casual Dressing Guide You'll Ever Read
+Men's Business Casual Guide: 54 Outfits That Work + Expert Tips

 Are suits business casual?

 The whole point of the business casual dress code is that it doesn’t require a suit.
-So no, technically speaking, a full suit is not really considered business casual.
+So no, technically speaking, a full suit is not really considered business casual, unless it’s an unstructured version in a non-traditional color or textured fabric.

 When should I wear business casual?

 Wear business casual for work if your office requires you to be well turned out and smart, but doesn’t make full suits compulsory.
-It’s a more comfortable alternative to tailoring, but more office appropriate than smart casual.
+It’s a more comfortable alternative to tailoring, but more office-appropriate than smart casual.

 Are chinos business casual?

-Chinos are one of the cornerstones of business casual attire, but wear them with dressier pieces to avoid looking overly casual.
+Chinos are one of the cornerstones of business casual attire but wear them with dressier pieces to avoid looking overly casual.

 Should I wear a blazer for business casual?